Ignaz Seipel: Post-chancellorship and contemporary assessments

 Seipel was not satisfied with the First Republic's form of government.
-He was a major driver behind the push to strengthen the role of the federal president that was realized in the 1929 amendment to the federal constitution.
+He was a major driver behind the push to strengthen the role of the federal president, which was realized in the 1929 amendment to the federal constitution.
 Seipel negotiated it with the Social Democrats and "probably thought of himself as the future holder of the office".
 Under the political slogan of "true democracy", he proposed a cleansing of the system from the "evil of party rule":

 I myself do not attach too much importance to the mere reform of the electoral law and procedures; I see the root of the evil in the kind of party rule which developed in the times of constitutional monarchy and which has shot up unchecked after the removal of the correction that the monarchy provided.
 In my view, the one who saves democracy is the one who purifies it from party rule and thereby restores it again.